PhiliXiR/PhiliXiR/README.md

 - 👋 Hi, I’m @PhiliXiR.
 Here is my stream - https://www.twitch.tv/philixir

+    This is a great clip! - https://clips.twitch.tv/BoredDeafScallionVoHiYo-CoIeAkmwjMGGOHJ0

 - 👀 I’m interested in ...
+Millions of dollars.

 - 🌱 I’m currently learning ...
+Everything That I can.

 - 💞️ I’m looking to collaborate on ...
+Mostly anything, what you working on??

-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.twitch.tv/philixir type !discord in there for an up to date link.

 <!---
 PhiliXiR/PhiliXiR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.